bogdanvuk/rst/examples/paper/source/index.rst

 - ID of the right child if it is leaf: *Leaf Right ID*, which is :math:`R_{Leaf\ ID}` bits wide
 - ID of the right child if it is non-leaf: *Child Right ID*, which is :math:`R_{Child\ ID}` bits wide

-The total maximum number of nodes storable in the DT Memory Array element - :math:`N^{M}_{nl}`, is a parameter specified by the user at design phase of |cop|.
-This value imposes a constraint on the maximum number of nodes induced DT can have per level.
+The total maximum number of nodes storable in the DT Memory Array sub-module - :math:`N^{M}_{nl}`, is a parameter specified by the user at design phase of |cop|.
+This value imposes a constraint on the maximum number of nodes that the induced DT can have per level.

 The parameter :math:`R_{Leaf\ ID}` imposes a constraint on the maximal number of leaves induced DT can have, since the field of that width can encode :math:`2^{R_{Leaf\ ID}} - 1` number of different IDs.
 Similarly, the parameter :math:`R_{Child\ ID}` has to be selected large enough so that child ID fields can encode all :math:`N^{M}_{nl}` possible nodes on single DT level.

-As it was already described in the Chapter `Classifier`_, for both left and right child IDs, if the leaf ID field has non-zero value, the child is interpreted as a leaf and the child ID field value is ignored.
-On the other hand, if the leaf ID field value is zero, the child ID field value represents the index in the next DT Memory Array element at which the child description is located.
+As it was already described in the sub-section `Classifier`_, for both left and right child IDs, if the leaf ID field has non-zero value, the child is interpreted as a leaf and the child ID field value is ignored.
+On the other hand, if the leaf ID field value is zero, the child ID field value represents the index in the next DT Memory Array sub-module at which the child description is located.

-DT Memory Array element can be accessed via two ports:
+DT Memory Array sub-module can be accessed via two ports:

 - Port A: Read/Write port accessed by the CPU via AXI interface, 32-bit wide
 - Port B: Read port for parallel read-out of the whole node description, |WDTM| (given by :eq:`w-dt`) bit wide.